-Model of Andrea Riccio, 16th century
+Model by Andrea Riccio, XVI century

 Bronze.

-It has a report from Doña Rosario Coppel.
+Possesses report of Doña Rosario Coppel.

 Provenance: Important Spanish private collection.